RotenInformatik/UtilitiesDotNet/README.md

 ---

-The [API documentation](https://roteninformatik.github.io/UtilitiesDotNet/api/) provides a complete list of available functionality.
+The [API documentation](https://roteninformatik.github.io/UtilitiesDotNet/api/) provides a complete list of all available functionality.

 The following lists show a rough overview of some of the utilities and extensions.